 Shipping: COVID19 Residual Limitations

 The PSR is currently expanding its publication services and imprint lines.
 We look forward to an ever more intense co-operation with scholars and researchers and academic institutions around the world, as well as to an expanding range of output in different formats.
 You can order all our publications through the present site (via the Lusophone Studies Association).
-A few residual COVID-related interruptions of service by Canada Post persist.
-Before you place an order, it remains prudent to verify online ( https://www.canadapost.ca/cpc/en/our-company/news-and-media/service-alerts.page?refid=800963896471 ) whether Canada Post will accept mail for your country (the limitations are by now minimal).
+Some residual COVID-related interruptions of service by Canada Post persist.
+Currently impaired or collapsing global supply and shipping chains may likewise induce delays in the near future.
+It remains prudent to verify online ( https://www.canadapost.ca/cpc/en/our-company/news-and-media/service-alerts.page?refid=800963896471 ) whether Canada Post handles mail to your country.

 Publishing Program, 2021-2022